gabriele-di-bona/OpenAlex-Dataset-Creation/README.md

 ### Create topics table

-This notebook (`~/notebooks/7_create_topics.ipynb`) extracts metadata about the topics assigned to works by OpenAlex and stores them as CSV files under `~/data/topics/`.
+This notebook (`~/notebooks/7_create_topics.ipynb`) extracts metadata about the topics assigned to works by OpenAlex and stores them as a CSV file under `~/data/topics/`.

 > ⚠️ **Important**: If the destination folder `~/data/topics/` already contains files, the script will stop to avoid appending duplicate rows.
 Make sure to empty the folder before running the notebook.